-If you want to see better results in today’s online marketplace, it’s vital that you use targeted content.
-In fact, leads who are nurtured with targeted content show a 20 percent increase in sales opportunities.
+You must use targeted content to see better results in today’s online marketplace.
+Leads nurtured with targeted content show a 20% increase in sales opportunities.

-The way in which you segment your customers and buyer personas will vary, depending on the industry.
-However, all businesses should keep the buyer’s journey in mind as they start to plan their website design and marketing initiatives such as Google SEO or content creation.
-In this post, we’ll talk about why the buyer’s journey is so important and what each stage looks like.
+How you segment your customers and buyer personas will vary, depending on the industry.
+However, all businesses should keep the buyer’s journey in mind as they start to plan their website design and marketing initiatives, such as Google SEO or content creation.
+In this post, we’ll discuss why the buyer’s journey is essential and what each stage looks like.
 Plus, we’ll discuss where your website fits in and how you can optimize it.

 Why the Buyer’s Journey is so Important

-The digital age has changed the way that consumers and business owners research and buy products and services.
-Before the internet, if you wanted to learn more about a product, it was often hard to find information without going to a physical store or reaching out to a salesperson.
+The digital age has changed how consumers and business owners research and buy products and services.
+Before the internet, if you wanted to learn more about a product, it was often hard to find information without going to a physical store or contacting a salesperson.
 For instance, if you wanted to buy a new vacuum cleaner, you would need to go to the store to look at your options, find out about different features, and compare prices.

 Today, most of the buyer’s journey takes place online.
-In fact, recent surveys have shown that 67 percent of the buyer’s journey now takes place digitally.
+Recent surveys have shown that 67 percent of the buyer’s journey occurs digitally.
 Both consumers and businesses can thoroughly research the solutions they need, sometimes without ever contacting sales.
 In today’s digital marketplace, when a consumer or business does reach out to a salesperson, they are already informed and close to the point of making a purchase.

 As a result, businesses need to keep the modern buyer’s journey in mind when developing marketing content.
-By having content in place that helps you meet your buyers where they are (online), you can help give consumers the information they need to make a purchase.
+Content that helps you meet your buyers where they are (online) can help give consumers the information they need to purchase.

 If you market to every prospect with the same messaging and materials, conversions will be far and few between.
 That’s why the buyer’s journey is such a critical part of the conversion process.
 To generate more high-quality leads, you need to create different content and offers based on where prospects are coming from, their needs and wants, and what level of interest they have in your brand. – Andy Beohar, Chief Inbound Marketing Strategist at SevenAtoms Inc, a San Francisco Inbound Marketing and PPC Agency.